 The Reserve Bank of Australia (RBA) has recently hinted that more macro-prudential measures are on their way.
 These will likely impact investment loans.
 However, our view is that generalised price falls are unlikely until the RBA starts to raise interest rates, as to when that will occur ......
 I will leave such predication to you........

-Here at Richard Wills Real Estate, we leverage our unique skill sets to our client’s advantage.
+Here at Wills Property, we leverage our unique skill sets to our client’s advantage.
 If you are interested in getting the best out of your property, whether it be through:

 - Improved management;